What is consumer equilibrium?

 Explanation

-Consumer equilibrium in case of single commodity is attained where MUx / MUm = Px
+Consumer equilibrium in the case of a single commodity is attained where MUx / MUm = Px

 Example: